browserengineering/book/book/layout.md

 Now `InlineLayout` must add `DrawText` objects to the display list:[^why-not-change]

-[^why-not-change]: Why not change `display_list` to contain `DrawText` commands directly?
+[^why-not-change]: Why not change the `display_list` field inside an `InlineLayout` to contain `DrawText` commands directly?
 You could, but it would be a bit harder to refactor later.

 ``` {.python}
 class InlineLayout: